 When experiencing a depressive episode, a person can try to make changes to their thoughts and behaviors to help improve their mood.
-Understanding what triggers depression and tackling symptoms as soon as they begin may also help.
+Understanding triggers and tackling symptoms as soon as they begin may also help.

 Symptoms of a depressive episode can persist for several weeks or months at a time.
-Less commonly, depressive episodes last for over a year.
+Less commonly, depressive episodes can last for over a year.

 According to the Anxiety and Depression Association of America, approximately 17.3 million adults in the United States experienced at least one major depressive episode in 2017.

-Read on to learn more about the symptoms of a depressive episode and 12 tips for coping with one.
+Read on to learn more about the symptoms of a depressive episode and 12 tips for coping.

-Symptoms of a depressive episode are more extreme than normal periods of low mood and may include:
+Symptoms of a depressive episode are more extreme than typical periods of low mood and may include:

 - feeling sad, hopeless, or helpless